Constitution of the AnarCom Network

 2: Aims and Principles:

-2. It follows that we reject the state, political parties and leaders of every persuasion.
+1. It follows that we reject the state, political parties, and leaders of every persuasion.
 All are the source of our organised repression and subjugation.

-9. Our struggle is both practical and urgent.
+1. Our struggle is both practical and urgent.
+The fiction of capitalist social peace is collapsing all around us.
+The catastrophic threat of environmental degradation and climate emergency now competes with global war to threaten our existence.
 The generation that may witness our extinction is probably here.
 We face a binary choice of capitalism’s war against us in all its forms, or its revolutionary abolition.
-War or Revolution!

 3: Membership: